If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission

-Brushes and brush pens are an integral part of Japanese black ink painting, or sumi-e, and Japanese calligraphy, and it’s worth every penny to invest in premium brushes.
+Brushes and brush pens are an integral part of Chinese and Japanese black ink painting and calligraphy, and it’s worth every penny to invest in premium brushes.
 Natural bristles, such as weasel or sable hair, are springy and responsive, ideal for making fine, thin lines and sweeping thicker marks, but high-quality nylon bristles mimic the excellence of natural bristles and are more durable and affordable.
-Brush pens are a convenient alternative, combining the best of traditional calligraphy brushes with the latest fountain pen technology.
+Brush pens are a convenient alternative, combining the best of traditional calligraphy brushes with the ease of fountain pens or markers.
 Browse our picks of the best brush pens to find the one that’s right for you.

 You get four different brush tips to cover a range of needs when you buy this set.
 Included are soft- and hard-tip brush pens with black ink and a twin-tip instrument with black and gray ink.
 Each is filled with water-based ink that you can blend on the page with water without losing vibrancy.
 The pens also blend very smoothly when used together.
 Because the brushes retain a fine tip, it’s very easy to maintain a thin line with these pens—particularly with the hard-tip tool.
 Their thin barrels also make them comfortable to hold and easy to control.